nhanif-cognito/app1/README.md

-To deploy a basic hello world application using on HTTP server follow steps below 1.Create a simple python file index.py using flask and also specify HTTP server ip and port init.
+To deploy a basic hello world application on HTTP server follow steps below 1.Create a simple python file index.py using flask and also specify HTTP server ip and port init.
 2.Create a Dockerfile containing
   1. python base image source